lconstable123/jobsite2/README.md

 This custom hook is one of my favorite additions.

 It uses **forward references** to expose DOM elements and provides programmatic focus control.
-This enhances accessibility — allowing users to interact more smoothly with input prompts or modals.
-You’ll find it in `hooks.ts`.
+This enhances accessibility, allowing users to interact more smoothly with input prompts or modals.
+It's in `hooks.ts`.

 ---